quixio/quix-streams/README.md

 <br>
 We're very open to any feedback or code contributions to this OSS project ❤️.

-Before contributing, please read our [Contributing File](https://github.com/quixio/quix-streams/blob/main/CONTRIBUTING.md) for how you can best give feedback and contribute.
+Before contributing, please read our [Contributing](https://github.com/quixio/quix-streams/blob/main/CONTRIBUTING.md) file for how you can best give feedback and contribute.

 ## Need help?